SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 ![STIX Patterning](../assets/operation_center/stix_patterning.png)

+!!! warning
+    Currently, we set a limitation and only rules matching with single Observed Data, and so using only one Observation Expression contained in square brackets, are available for our customers.

 !!! note
     When matching an Observation against an Observation Expression, all Comparison Expressions contained within the Observation Expression _MUST_ start matching against the same SCO in the Observation.
 That is, when resolving object paths of each Comparison Expression, the `<object-type>:<property_name>` _MUST_ start from the same SCO.
 Different SCOs may ultimately be used in matching, but they MUST be referenced from the same, single SCO.